liangshuang1993/applied_ml/README.md

 # applied_ml
-Assignment for applied machine learning in Coursera
+Assignments for applied machine learning in Coursera